 We use an amazing utility from a company called Cloudpath to automatically configure supplicants (this can be thorny), and I’m proud to say that a few years ago my team was able to rapidly roll out a very large, secure wireless network based on RADIUS with minimal pain.
 Thousands of users on a dizzying range of client devices connect to our secure WLAN daily without a second thought, while other environments trying to do the same are plagued with frustrations.

 As we evolve our RADIUS environment (new security certificates, ditching the appliances and taking the application into our ESX environment), I continue to be impressed that we can use information in our Active Directory to steer wireless users to different networks from the same SSID, and can automate as many other nuanced policy enforcements with RADIUS as we can dream up.
 Yes, sexy new access points are easy to get excited about, and high data rates generate buzz, but RADIUS is just as cool.
 Think of it as one of the wizards behind the curtain--at your beckoning once you know how to talk to it.
-Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio